ievarau/on_pages_and_reports/index.md

 ### d.
 Push the files to remote ###

 Here, same as in strategy 1, you just commit and push your files to remote and your page will be deployed.
-In *Actions* menu you will see the URL to the page, but it is usually the name of the repository with extension `github.io`.
+In *Actions* menu you will see the URL to the page, but it is usually the name of the workplace with extension `github.io` and ending with the name of a repository.
+For example, `https://ievarau.github.io/on_pages_and_reports/`.
+But GitHub Pages allow to request for a domain name in the `Pages` settings.

 ## 3. Writing a page as `.html` and deploying on Bitbucket ##